-The BSS Parameters Change Count Present subfield indicates the presence of the BSS Parameters Change Count subfield in the STA Info field and is set to 1 if the BSS Parameters Change Count subfield is present in the STA Info field; otherwise set to 0.
+The BSS Parameters Change Count Present subfield indicates the presence of the BSS Parameters Change Count subfield in the STA Info field and is set to 1 if the BSS Parameters Change Count subfield is present in the STA Info field; and otherwise is set to 0 (#17653).
 A non-AP STA sets the BSS Parameters Change Count Present subfield to 0 in the transmitted Basic Multi-Link element.
 If the Basic Multi-Link element carries complete profile and is carried in the (Re)Association Response frame, an AP sets this subfield to 1.
 Otherwise, an AP sets this subfield to 0.

 TGbe editor: please revise the following paragraph as shown below [CID 17655]

-The STA MAC Address subfield of the STA Info field carries the MAC address of the STA that operates on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Basic Multi-Link element.
+The STA MAC Address subfield of the STA Info field carries the MAC address of the STA that operates on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmits (#17655) the Basic Multi-Link element.

 TGbe editor: please revise the following paragraph as shown below [CID 17656]

-The Beacon Interval subfield of the STA Info field is defined in 9.4.1.3 (Beacon Interval field) and carries the value of beacon interval for the reported AP.
+The Beacon Interval subfield of the STA Info field is defined in 9.4.1.3 (Beacon Interval field) and carries the (#17656) beacon interval for the reported AP.

 TGbe editor: please revise the following paragraph as shown below [CID 17656]

-The DTIM Count subfield and the DTIM Period subfield are as defined in 9.4.2.5 (TIM element) and carry the value of DTIM count and DTIM period, respectively, for the reported AP.
+The DTIM Count subfield and the DTIM Period subfield are as defined in 9.4.2.5 (TIM element) and carry the (#17656) DTIM count and DTIM period, respectively, for the reported AP.

 TGbe editor: please revise the following paragraph as shown below [CID 17656]

-Each bit Bj (j ≠ i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equal to i (where 0 ≤ i < 15) is set to 1 if the link pair corresponding to Link IDs equal to <I,j> is NSTR and the Basic Multi-Link element contains a Per-STA Profile subelement with Link ID value equal to j; otherwise it is set to 0.
+Each bit Bj (j ≠ i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equal to i (where 0 ≤ i < 15) is set to 1 if the link pair corresponding to Link IDs equal to <I,j> is NSTR and the Basic Multi-Link element contains a Per-STA Profile subelement with Link ID subfield (#17656)equal to j; otherwise it is set to 0.
 Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equal to i is reserved.

 TGbe editor: please revise the following paragraph as shown below [CID 17658, 17659]

 The contents of the STA Profile field are determined based on whether the Per-STA Profile subelement carries complete or partial profile.
-When carrying partial profile, the contents of the STA Profile field are determined based on condition in 35.3.4.2 (Use of multi-link probe request and response) or 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting).
-When carrying complete profile, the contents of the STA Profile field are subject to rules defined in 35.3.3.3 (Advertisement of complete or partial per-link information).
+When carrying partial profile, the contents of the STA Profile field are determined based on conditions (#17658) in 35.3.4.2 (Use of multi-link probe request and response) or 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting).
+When carrying complete profile, the contents of the STA Profile field are subject to the (#17659) rules defined in 35.3.3.3 (Advertisement of complete or partial per-link information).

 9.4.2.312.3 Probe Request Multi-Link element